njonsson/harmonex/README.md

   - `Harmonex.Interval.new(:perfect, 1)`, or
   - `Harmonex.Interval.new(%{quality: :perfect, size: 1})`

-What can you do with Harmonex?
-Its functions can answer textbook music theory questions such as:
+### What can you do with Harmonex?

+Its functions can answer elementary textbook music theory questions such as:

 * **Are C♯ and D♭ enharmonically equivalent pitches?**
   _Answer:_ `Harmonex.Pitch.enharmonic?(:c_sharp, :d_flat) == true`